rtgarden/minecraftacademy/starthere/basicfighting.md

 Drops: bones, arrows, rarely a bow or armor.

-zombies:
+zombies: (undead) sees player (60) blocks
 --------

-a slow moving mob that can pick up items and also spawn with armor and weapons.
+a slow moving mob that can pick up items and use them, as well as spawn with armor and weapons.
 Burns in sunlight.

 spawns in groups of 1-6, and will follow an open path to the player avoiding simple traps.
+Behaves as a horde.
 Damaged zombies

 summon other zombies nearby, and may cause many zombies to spawn (since 1.7.4).

+Zombies can "see" through windows.
+They are the most common mob spawning easily in dimply lit places.

+surface zombies only spawn if the player does not sleep in a bed at night.

 baby zombies: